-The eBook includes how to properly introduce your dog to the e-collar (collar conditioning), finding the perfect level of stimulation for your dogs specific temperament and chapters devoted to basic obedience and solving behavioral issue, and finally phasing out the e-collar.
+The eBook includes how to properly introduce your dog to the e-collar (collar conditioning), finding the perfect level of stimulation for your dogs specific temperament and chapters devoted to basic obedience and solving behavioral issues, and finally phasing out the e-collar.

 How an Electric Training Collar Works

 The sensation startles and is briefly unpleasant, but it does not harm you.
 Nor does the sensation from the remote training collar harm the dog.
-The stimulus is designed to get the dogs attention to help the dog refocus.
+The stimulus is designed to get the dog’s attention to help the dog refocus.

 The stimulus is also applied to correct behavioral issues such as nuisance barking, digging, jumping up, chasing and destructive chewing.
 The canine learns to associate the unpleasant stimulus with its own negative behavior.

 The administration of an unpleasant sensation can be said to be a “negative” stimulus, so some trainers and dog owners may be opposed to it.
 However, correction with a leash, choke or pinch collar may also be considered “negative” training, and unlike these other forms of training, electric collars deliver a humane correction similar to tapping the dog on the shoulder, from a distance, without the use of brute force that can damage the dog’s spinal cord and larynx.

 The trainer’s goal should be to achieve results with the lowest level of stimulation that the dog responds to, one that may be hardly perceptible to humans.
-All Educator E-Collars come with 100 levels of static stimulation that allows fine tuning to the dog’s specific temperament.
+All Educator E-Collars come with 100 levels of static stimulation that allows fine-tuning to the dog’s specific temperament.
 Always start at the lowest level and work your way up.
-Educator Collars also come with a vibration and tone only modes that can be used as a warning feature to get the dogs attention before static stimulation is needed.
+Educator Collars also come with a vibration and tone only modes that can be used as a warning feature to get the dog’s attention before static stimulation is needed.